 - Open the hood by pulling the hood release under the dashboard.

 - Disconnect the negative terminal from the battery.
 Do not touch ignition coils or spark plug wires when the engine is running.
-Ignition coils generate very high voltage that can be hazardous and even cause death.
+Ignition coils generate a very high voltage that can be hazardous and even cause death.

 - Remove the spark plug wires.
-For this step, you will need the spark plug wire removal tool that we listed above under tools required.
+For this step, you will need the spark plug wire removal tool that we listed above under the tools required.
 Otherwise, you risk damaging the spark plug wire and the spark plug itself.

 - Remove the Torx bolt at the center of the ignition coil pack.
 Unplug the electrical connector from the coil pack.
 Note: The clip that holds the connector tight on the ignition coil can break very easily.
-If yours does break use self locking cable ties to secure the electrical connector to the ignition coil.
+If yours does break use self-locking cable ties to secure the electrical connector to the ignition coil.